-Alcatel-Lucent has pioneered a simple, accurate LCA estimator to generate product carbon footprint (PCF) information on all our new product families, with the results contributing to each product’s eco-declaration.
+Alcatel-Lucent has pioneered a simple, accurate LCA Estimator to generate product carbon footprint (PCF) information on all our new product families.
+The results are provided in an eco-declaration for each product that conforms to:

-- ECMA-370 standard, issued by the European Association for Standardization Information and Communication Systems
+- The European Association for Standardization Information and Communication Systems ECMA-370 standard

-- International Electrotechnical Commission (IEC) 62430 standard for Environmentally Conscious Design for Electrical and Electronic Products
+- The International Electrotechnical Commission (IEC) 62430 standard for Environmentally Conscious Design for Electrical and Electronic Products

-The LCA Estimator is also used to test ‘what if’ scenarios to evaluate material alternatives, transportation routing, and power profile options.
+The LCA Estimator is also used to evaluate material alternatives, transportation routing, and power profile options.